Reduce Light Pollution: Top 9 Strategies

 Shoebox / Parking Lot Light Shields

-In the case of shoebox or parking lot light shields, back shields can be installed on the fixture to stop the light from backward distribution.
-This is important so that the light cannot trespass on another property near where the lights are installed.
-It keeps the light focused on the parking lot or other area that is to be illuminated.
+For LED shoebox lights or LED parking lot lights, back shields can be installed to stop the light from spreading backward.
+This prevents light trespass onto neighboring properties and keeps light focused on the parking lot or intended illumination area.

 Stadium / Sports Field Light Shields